mattlant/BASE-Web-System/README.md

 It was actually quite advanced for it's time.

-I also created BASELite, a very light weight version of BASE for rapid WYSIWYG creation of simple sites.
+I also created BASELite, a light weight version of BASE for rapid WYSIWYG creation of sites which also included an Email Marketing subsystem.

 # Notes

 When I look back on this I think to myself, damn, I (we) put a whole lot of effort into this one!
 But I also look at it and say EWWWWWWWW.

-Some great stuff in here and also some bad such as poor design/architecture decisions and rookie mistakes!
+Some great stuff in here and also some bad, such as poor design/architecture decisions and rookie mistakes!
 The years sure do make you wiser!

 Two members of my team contributed to BASE - Evan Weatherhead and Steve Arbour.